 HOW WE ARE IMPLEMENTING GAPS

-In addition, the GAPS diet is going to be a lot harder if I don’t create meal plans, so that is on deck – and yes, I will be sharing them with you as well.
+What is the GAPS diet without a meal plan?
+Difficult!
+That is on deck – and yes, I will be sharing them with you as well.
 In addition, I may try my hand at canning and fermenting.
 I’m pretty sure you can’t blow up your kitchen doing that, although if it’s me, I KNOW I can make a 4 star mess.

 I read some interesting effects with thyroid, so I may not implement it myself, although we will stop buying bread.
 I will keep Amelia close to a GAPS diet, but probably not 100% – although we are losing the chocolate.
 (Yea, no chocolate on GAPS, augh!)